oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 We believe that this implementation might be helpful for a lot of people that want either to try Platform SSO or to provide Platform SSO without having to rely on one of the big IdPs.
 Theoretically, with a few modifications and by using [Token Exchange,](https://www.keycloak.org/securing-apps/token-exchange) , this solution can potentially be used in a way where Keycloak becomes a broker between Macs and other IdPs, but this is not something we tested or implemented.

 It would be very nice if other developers could join our efforts, especially when it comes to the SSO Extension and its processing of SAML flows.
-If you can and want to help, send PR’s our way or drop as a line on the \#Keycloak channel at the MacAdmins[Slack](https://macadmins.slack.com/archives/C09UKEDGBEH) .
+If you can and want to help, send PR’s our way or drop as a line on the \#Keycloak channel at the MacAdmins [Slack](https://macadmins.slack.com/archives/C09UKEDGBEH) .

 Finally,  I just wish Apple could be a bit more explicit on how they believe this extension should be used: